andreaintech/React-Native-v2-FrontEnd-Masters-Course-Notes/README.md

 Applications are designed to run on a particular operating system so you can't just take an iOS app and run it on Android and vice versa.
 App Store vs Google Play Store aside, the underlying architecture is incompatible.

 So in order to target 99% of smartphone users, we'll have to build two apps: one for Android and one for iOS.

+It's easy to imagine the difficulties this can cause: you'll have to manage two of everything: language, codebases, developer teams, feature sets, release schedules etc. Hiring two developer teams is expensive, and hiring a single team that has in depth knowledge of both Android and iOS is almost impossible.

+React Native is a platform developed by Facebook for solving this problem.
+Their goal was to build a platform that enables you to have:

+    fully native apps (not webviews/PWAs)
+    one codebase
+    one development team
+    one language
+    fully extensible (you should be anything that is possible without using React Native)